This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Salt-free (if you choose)

-Step Two: Turn the dough out onto a piece of parchment paper, cut to the size of a large baking pan.
-Place another piece of parchment paper or wax paper on top and roll into a 10-inch by 9-inch rectangle (I get out my ruler for this).
+- Roll: Turn the dough out onto a piece of parchment paper, cut to the size of a large baking pan.
+Place another piece of parchment paper, wax paper or plastic wrap on top and roll into a 10-inch by 9-inch (25 x 22.5 cm) rectangle (I get out my ruler for this, because I am that way…).
+Here’s the trick: roughly roll out the dough somewhere close to the 10″x 9″ size and then lift up the top piece of paper.

-I used a ruler to mark off the 1-inch increments, but you do not need to.
-That’s me being fussy.
+- Cut into shapes: Peel off the top piece of paper and transfer the bottom piece of parchment, with the dough on top, to the baking sheet.
+Using a pizza roller or a large knife, cut the dough into 1 inch squares.
+I used a ruler to mark off the 1-inch (2.5 cm)increments, but you do not need to.
+That is me being fussy.
 You can make approximate cuts, or cut alternative shapes, too.
 Just be sure that all of the crackers in one batch are roughly the same size so that they bake evenly.

-If you like (I do), add a hole to the center of each square using the end of a wooden skewer.
+- Optional: If you like (I do), add a hole to the center of each square using the end of a wooden skewer.
 It takes seconds to complete (my son punched all of the holes).

-Step Four: Slide the baking pan into the oven and bake for about 20-25 minutes until the crackers are light golden brown.
+- Bake: Bake for about 20-25 minutes until the crackers are light golden brown.
 Cool completely, separate the squares, and “Ta-Da!”, you just made crackers!

 Happy baking!
 I know you will love these.